-163 Programs of Study
+173 Programs of Study

-163.1 BSc in the Honors, Specialization, and General Programs
+173.1 BSc in the Honors, Specialization, and General Programs

-Honors Programs 163.1.1
+173.1.1 Honors Programs

-A minimum of ★120 normally taken in four consecutive academic years is required to complete the Honors program for the degree of BSc with Honors.
+A minimum of ★120 normally taken in no more than five consecutive academic years is required to complete the Honors program for the degree of BSc with Honors.
+Some departments require that an Honors program be completed in four years, others permit five.
+See individual departments for details.
 These programs provide specialization in the chosen subject or subjects as well as the higher standard implied by the term "Honors."